IdentityServer/Documentation/docs/configuration/authenticationOptions.md

   * Gets or sets a value indicating whether IdentityServer automatically redirects back to a validated `post_logout_redirect_uri` passed to the signout endpoint.
 Defaults to `false`.
 * `PostSignOutAutoRedirectDelay`
   * Gets or sets the delay (in seconds) before redirecting to a `post_logout_redirect_uri`.
 Defaults to `0`.
+* `SignInMessageThreshold`
+  * Gets or sets the limit after which old signin messages are purged.
+Defaults to `5`.